Sam7367238/Symfony-Recipe-Forum/README.md

 Project
 ------------

-This is a website where you can create or browse recipes, I got this idea from a project idea list.
+This is a website where you can create or browse recipes, I got this idea from a project ideas list.
 This is also a Symfony translation of [the laravel version][3]

 [1]: https://symfony.com